Herb Gardner: Plays and films

 Gardner is best known for his 1962 play A Thousand Clowns, which ran for 428 performances.
 He received an Oscar nomination for the screenplay for the successful 1965 movie adaptation.
 The play was revived in 1996 and 2001.
-Both the 1962 play and the movie starred Jason Robards, Jr. as Murray Burns, a charming, unemployed children's show writer, who is forced to choose between social conformity and the probable loss of custody of his 11-year-old nephew to the Child Welfare Bureau.
+Both the 1962 play and the movie starred Jason Robards Jr. as Murray Burns, a charming, unemployed children's show writer, who is forced to choose between social conformity and the probable loss of custody of his 11-year-old nephew to the Child Welfare Bureau.
 The Robards character was in part based on Gardner's friend at that time, humorist Jean Shepherd.
 In 2000, Robards wrote: I feel A Thousand Clowns is his masterpiece.
 It is a real human comedy of poignancy and laughter, with all of humanity's foibles and eccentricities.
 There is a great depth of love and understanding for all in this play.
 There are great life lessons to learn daily, which I find myself still doing.
 For Herb Gardner to have written this play in his early twenties is a miracle.

 Gardner's biggest commercial success was the 1985 play I'm Not Rappaport, which ran for two years, won the Tony Award for Best Play and became the basis for a 1996 movie.

 Other Broadway credits include The Goodbye People (1968), Thieves (1974), and Conversations with My Father (1992).
 He collaborated with Jule Styne on the ill-fated 1980 musical One Night Stand.

-Novel
+Other works

 Gardner's autobiographical novel, A Piece of the Action, was published in 1958.
 Gardner was the screenwriter and co-producer of the 1971 motion picture Who Is Harry Kellerman, and Why Is He Saying Those Terrible Things About Me?, which starred Dustin Hoffman.
-Gardner made a brief screen appearance as Rabbi Pierce in the 1987 motion picture Ishtar.